-(a) The division shall transmit all fines collected for the state pursuant to this section or section 8-1-114 (2), 8-1-116 (2), 8-1-117 (2), or 8-1-140 (2) to the state treasurer, who shall credit the same to the wage theft enforcement fund, which fund is created and referred to in this section as the "fund".
-The money in the fund is subject to annual appropriation by the general assembly to the division for the direct and indirect costs associated with implementing this article 4.

-(b) The state treasurer may invest any money in the fund not expended for the purpose of this article as provided by law.
+- (a) The division shall transmit all fines collected for the state pursuant to this section or section 8-1-114 (2), 8-1-116 (2), 8-1-117 (2), or 8-1-140 (2) to the state treasurer, who shall credit the same to the wage theft enforcement fund, which fund is created and referred to in this section as the "fund".
+The money in the fund may be used by the division to make payments to employees for unpaid liabilities for wage law violations pursuant to subsection (5) of this section and for the division's direct and indirect costs associated with implementing this article 4. - (b) The state treasurer may invest any money in the fund not expended for the purpose of this article as provided by law.
 The state treasurer shall credit all interest and income derived from the investment and deposit of money in the fund to the fund.
 Any unexpended and unencumbered money remaining in the fund at the end of a fiscal year remains in the fund and must not be credited or transferred to the general fund or another fund.